ASAE ForesightWorks Drivers of Change: Demographics and Membership

 The Next-Gen Professionals

 Millennials are now the largest generational cohort in the workforce, and generation Z is right behind them.
-These next-gen professionals are the future of associations and, as gen Z begins to moves into adulthood, the two generations are showing significant differences in their outlooks and priorities.
-Organizations will need to provide the kinds of training, mentoring, content, and other services that each of these upcoming generations value most, encouraging engagement that leads to loyalty.
+These next-gen professionals are the future of associations and, contrary to some conventional wisdom, they are willing to both join and stay with organizations that meet their career development needs.
+Organizations will need to provide the kinds of training, mentoring, content, and other services that next-gen professionals value most, encouraging engagement that leads to loyalty.

 Volunteering